 Do the trip: Most of the movie was filmed in an area of western Iceland called Borgarfjördur.
 Horse riding is way of life here.
 Most guesthouses can arrange day trips (or longer) for you, and you’ll trot over extinct volcanoes down to black-sand beaches, where you can spot puffins and orcas just offshore.
 Serious riders will want to book one of the multi-day tours, where you ride with a herd and change mounts along the way.

 Feel the need to get away from it all?
 In 1977, Robyn Davidson did, too, so she set off on a 2,700km trek across the Australian Outback, her only companions a dog and four camels.
-This true story was recently filmed, with Davidson’s approval – Mia Wasikowska portrays her – and is out in cinemas now.
+This true story was recently filmed, with Davidson’s approval – Mia Wasikowska portrays her.

 Do the trip: You might not want to follow in her exact footsteps from Alice Springs to the Indian Ocean – it took six months of blistering heat and encounters with dangerous animals for her to complete it!
 To get a feel for the sheer scale of the great Aussie interior, take the famous Ghan train from Adelaide to Alice Springs and Uluru (Ayers Rock).
 One of Australia’s unmissable sights, the Rock is best experienced at sunset as the sun casts slowly-changing artistic shadows on the sandstone slab.